 Background Check – Background checks are completed once an offer is made to the candidate.
 The finalized offer is contingent on a clear background check.

 Board members will participate in the application review and interview process for the school CFO.
-The Board will conduct the application review and interview process for the Executive Director.
+The Board will conduct the application review and interview process for the Executive Director/ School Leader.